openedx/frontend-base/README.md

 2. Importing your brand stylesheet.
 3. Importing the stylesheets from your application.

-You must then import this new stylesheet into your env.config.tsx file:
+You must then import this new stylesheet into your site.config.tsx file:

 ```diff
 + import './project.scss';